shaun4727/PH-Assignment-3/README.md

 5. npm run build ( run this command)
 6. npm start (to start the server locally)

 Now, project setup is done.
-Hit the api described above to get the expected result.
+Hit the api described below to get the expected result.

 ## API Endpoints